Open Classroom

 No items found.

-HIST 502-AU Church and Modernity with Bronwen Mcshea
+HIST 502: Church and Modernity

 +

-The fall of Constantinople (1453), the publication of Gutenberg's Bible (1454), and the discovery of the Americas (1492) signaled the end of the era of Latin Christendom and the beginning of the age we call modern.
+The fall of Constantinople (1453), the publication of Gutenberg’s Bible (1454), and the discovery of the Americas (1492) signaled the end of the era of Latin Christendom and the beginning of the age we call modern.
 This period has been shaped by the founding and steady growth of a secular replacement for Christendom, first in Europe, then in North America, and, concurrently, the spread of the Gospel and the growth of the Church in the East and the Global South.
-This course will offer a narrative of the modern period down to the present, ,with special emphasis on the progress of evangelization, the saints and martyrs as teachers and models of Catholic thought and life, and the Church's response to secularism.
+This course will offer a narrative of the modern period down to the present, with special emphasis on the progress of evangelization, the saints and martyrs as teachers and models of Catholic thought and life, and the Church’s response to secularism.

 +